sagarkurbet/Power-BI-Project-on-HR-Analytics/README.md

 4. Measures and calculations in Power BI
 5. Charts/Filters/Slicers used in Building Dashboard.
 6. Dashboard in Power BI
-7. Export Power BI Dashboard.
+7. Export Power BI Dashboard
+8. Insights from Dashboard